Art Imitating Life

 8. Meeting of the Waters (2001) by Kim McLarin

-Lenora Page, a black reporter, rescues another reporter, Porter Stockman from an assailant during the riots following the beating of Rodney King they’re investigating.
+Lenora Page, a Black reporter, rescues another reporter, Porter Stockman from an assailant during the riots following the beating of Rodney King they’re investigating.
 A few weeks later Lenora and Porter meet again when she accepts a job on the Record, Porter's paper.
-Lenora was born in Baltimore, and she does not respect white people, blaming them for the problems that the African-American community have.
-She only goes to black-owned businesses and goes out with black men.
+Lenora was born in Baltimore, and she does not respect White people, blaming them for the problems that the African-American community has.
+She only goes to Black-owned businesses and goes out with Black men.
 Yet attracted to each other, Lenora and Porter are made to rework their prejudices, fears and assumptions before they can have a successful relationship.

 9. Caucasia (1998) by Danzy Senna

 The novel is set in 1970s Boston and the protagonists are Birdie and Cole, the daughters of a White mother and a Black father in 1970s Boston.
 The girls are very close and they even invent their own language.
 However, as their skin colour differs, the world treats Birdie as White and Cole as Black.
 When their parents’ marriage collapses, Cole stays with her father and his new Black girlfriend while Birdie stays with her mother who becomes very active in the civil rights movement.

 The sisters become separated when the father takes Cole to Brazil hoping for racial equality.
 Cole and her mother are investigated by the Feds and so they need to flee.
 The novel addresses the issue of the compromises you need to make to be accepted, the significance of personal identity, and the import of the color of one’s skin in a racialized society.